 Kresge Library Services partnered with Study.net and University of Michigan Printing Services for the production and delivery of digital course materials with an optional printed TEXTPAK.
 Kresge Learning Support Staff handle all of the administrative tasks, work directly with faculty to obtain the necessary materials, clear copyright permissions, coordinate production with Study.net, and communicate with students regarding purchasing and accessing their digital course materials

 Submission details are emailed to all faculty and support staff 4-6 weeks in advance of the course material submission deadline.
-The email includes a "Spring Course Preparation" or "Fall Course Preparation" checklist with deadlines for the term.
+The email includes a "Winter A Course Preparation" or a "Winter B Course Preparation" checklist with deadlines for the term.
 Course materials go on sale to students approximately two weeks before the term begins and are delivered digitally through a Study.net course site.

 Cases and Teaching Notes

 Most case vendors offer educators access to preview cases and teaching notes.
 Some require registration on their website for educator access.
 Contact us for assistance in finding cases, simulations or other curriculum material relevant to your course needs.

 Course Reserves are managed by University Reserves located within Askwith Media Library in the Shapiro Library building.
 Place your request for University Library owned materials by web form, email, or phone (734-764-7491).

 For items you own and are placing on reserve, drop off in-person at the Reserves Office - 1154 first floor Shapiro.
 Your items will be given call numbers that the students need to reference when checking out the materials.

 Students check out reserve items in Room 2002 in the Askwith Media Library, second floor Shapiro.
 For contact information, please see the services contact pages

 DVDs for Instructional Use